Assistant Curator of Botany

-* Be sure to check out the organized oral session at the 2018 ESA meeting entitled "New Uses for Old Collections: Herbarium Data in an Era of Ecological Change" (link).
+* Check out the recently organized oral session at the 2018 ESA meeting entitled "New Uses for Old Collections: Herbarium Data in an Era of Ecological Change" (link).

 * Carnegie Museum herbarium was recently funded by the US National Science Foundation to join the Mid-Atlantic Megalopolis project!
 The digitization project will run from 2018-2021 (link).
 Featured on WESA (link).
 Specimen metadata and images are available online (link).

 Who I am